peejaywk/MS3-CoinCollector/assets/documentation/testing.md

 1. Open browser and navigate to: http://coin-collector-ci-ms3.herokuapp.com/.
 2. Login to the website using a non admin account.
 3. Navigate to the Contact Us page using the link in the nav bar or footer.
-4. Check the form validation is functioning correclty and it prompts you to complete all the required fields and enter a valid email address.
+4. Check the form validation is functioning correctly and it prompts you to complete all the required fields and enter a valid email address.
 The required fields are:
     * Name
     * Email Address
     * Subject